 Are the servants of Christ to observe the Passover after sunset at the beginning of the 14th of Nisan or on the 15th of Nisan?

-There can be no other logical conclusion than this: A Christian who observes the Passover should do so in accordance with the latest instructions given by Jesus and observe it on the day that is sanctioned by those who sat in Moses' seat.
+There can be no other logical conclusion than this: A follower of Christ who observes the Passover should do so in accordance with the latest instructions given by Jesus.

 Many important truths have been revealed in this study.
 However, the greatest of these truths is that the Creator God of all humanity loved his creation more than his own life.
 This Being who had existed throughout eternity willingly gave his life that we may escape punishment for our lawlessness.